 High above the village of Danby, Danby Beacon is one of the highest points on the North York Moors National Park.
-For just £25 you can light historic Danby Beacon and celebrate your special occasion in grand style!
+For just £50 you can have historic Danby Beacon lit for 15 minutes to celebrate your special occasion in grand style!
+Would you like an extra 15 minutes of celebration? – that’s fine too and just £25!
+Something very special.

 The history of the Beacon itself dates back to the 1600’s when the country was living under the constant threat of invasion from France.
 It was the duty of a soldier and his wife, who were stationed up on the moor, to be attentive and keep their eyes peeled for the expected French fleet.
 As soon as they had sight of the French they were to immediately light up the beacon, this would be the first inland fire of warning!